Overview

 Empirical evidence suggests that obesity outweighs other causes of cognitive decline and disabilities in young children.
 While the physical implications of obesity are given more attention, the psychological effects of obesity in young children also need to be analyzed for greater awareness and more efficient childcare.

 So, now you know all that you ever wanted to know about writing a thesis statement and how you should go about writing a thesis statement.
 Moving ahead, let us shed light on some key characteristics that your thesis statement must include.
 It is important to note there is no fixed template for a thesis statement.
 The thesis statement is subject to change depending on the context of the essay.
+This is just one reason why it's a good idea to have your work viewed by an editor who specializes in academic papers.
+This can help you be confident you have delivered your thesis in the most appropriate way.
 However, the generalized characteristics of an effective thesis statement are listed below.

 Characteristics of thesis statement